LiamMercier/ReversiPlusPlus/README.md

 `cmake .. && cmake --build .`

-It is assumed that the standard library is available for compilation.
+It is assumed that the standard library, cmake, and a c++11 compatible compiler are available for compilation.
+If you do not have these, on systems compatible with apt you can run:

+`sudo apt install cmake g++`

+Or you can download these in the same way you would normally.

 ## Options